The British Water Cooler Association (BWCA) is supporting the Just a Drop charity.

 Pictured: A hand-dug well which currently is one of the few sources of water supply for the village.
 Image courtesy ©Just a Drop

-The borehole that BWCA hopes to fund will provide clean and safe water to every member of the community.
-The outcomes for all 175 people are clear:
+The boreholes that BWCA funds provide clean and safe water to every member of the community.
+The outcomes for all those living in these villages are clear:

-- Health will improve with a reduction in the incidence of water-borne diseases
+- Health improves with a reduction in the incidence of water-borne diseases

-- The community will be more empowered through resource ownership and management and in a much better position to help themselves, rather than relying on hand-outs or aid.
-To make this next project happen will require £9,941
+- The communities become more empowered through resource ownership and management and in a much better position to help themselves, rather than relying on hand-outs or aid.

 The charity is called ‘Just a Drop’ because that really is all it takes to make a difference to those at risk of disease and death from unsafe water.